What is phishing or spoofing, and how can you protect your business?

 How to help protect yourself from phishing and spoofing

-After you do that, contact your bank or card issuer and explain the situation.
-Make sure to review your transaction history over the next few weeks to ensure there are no unauthorized transactions on your account, and if there are, report them immediately.
+5. Review your transaction history over the next few weeks: Fraudsters don’t always strike immediately.
+Ensure there are no unauthorized transactions on your account, and if there are, report them immediately to your financial institution to dispute the charge.

 Seems phishy?